pioneers/shepherd/setup/howtodocker.md

 # do things

 docker stop sheep
 ```
-Alternatively, you can do `docker exec -it sheep bash` if you want multiple terminals inside the container.
+Alternatively, you can do `docker exec -it sheep bash` if you want multiple terminals.

 ## Optional Advanced Stuff